AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/faq/what-are-the-latest-client-versions.md

 ---
 # What are the Latest Client Versions? {#what-are-the-latest-client-versions}

-Below are the latest versions for all Sales Connect clients.
+Below are the latest versions for all [!DNL Sales Connect] clients.

 <table>
  <tbody>